-This article explores the nascent role of leadership team coaching in startup and high growth technology businesses: what it is, the challenges it helps address, and how you can embrace it to support the growth of your company and people.
+Let’s explore the role of leadership team coaching in startup and high growth technology businesses: what it is, what challenges and opportunities can it help address, and how can you embrace it to support the growth of your company and your executive team.
 We’ll learn how some of the most successful technology companies in the world, like Google and Apple, used leadership team coaching in their earlier stages of growth to incredible effect, and how you can too.

 What is leadership team coaching?